bitprj/devrel/IMC/chatbot/Chatbot.md

 A Chatbot is a software that you can “chat with.”
 You can find Chatbots in messaging apps such as Facebook Messenger, or on websites through pop-ups.
 They can also be integrated with “virtual assistants” for customer service or tech support.
 Google Assistant and Amazon Alexa are both great examples.

-With the rapid improvements in Natural Language Processing (NLP), it has never been easier to create a chatbot.
-If you pay  attention to the structures of modern websites, you will notice that most of them use an existing chatbot integrated with the web pages.
-These bots are considered smart chatbots as they have the ability to understand language structures.
+With the rapid improvements in Natural Language Processing (NLP), it has never been easier to create a Chatbot.
+If you pay  attention to the structures of modern websites, you will notice that most of them use an existing Chatbot integrated with the web pages.
+These bots are considered smart Chatbots as they have the ability to understand language structures.
 Although limited in general, they provide all the necessary components of a virtual assistant to help you navigate a website.
-Let's see how easy is it to create a chatbot!
+Let's see how easy is it to create a Chatbot!

-First, let’s look into why we might need a chatbot:
+First, let’s look into why we might need a Chatbot:

 - **Navigation:** You want to help a user navigate through a website.
 - **Information:** Search for news relevant to you.